 1. I think the democratisation of writing is part of the problem.
 If everyone can write then anyone can write.
 Which means there will always be someone else out there willing to answer the call for a freebie.

 2. Another reason is the ambiguity of the term ‘writer’.
 It’s a catch-all for a range of skills, experience and qualifications.
-For starters.
-There is journalism, copy writing, poetry, novels and comedy writing – these specialisms all have their own requirements and it would be a rare soul indeed who was comfortably proficient in all of them.
+For starters there is journalism, copy writing, poetry, novels and comedy writing – these specialisms all have their own requirements and it would be a rare soul indeed who was comfortably proficient in all of them.
 Okay then, Clive James – I’ll give you that.

 3. Another factor is the lack of a standard rate of pay, even for web articles.
-It really is a buyers’ market and any polite noises towards the existence of a minimum wage will quickly find out opportunity-less.
+It really is a buyers’ market and any polite noises towards the existence of a minimum wage will quickly find you opportunity-less.

 4. Until they are published – and often afterwards – most writers are fantastically insecure.
 The very idea that someone is interested in and willing to use our words is music to our ears.